All Collections

 Updated over a week ago

-Once you connect your Amazon account to Inventory Planner, you will see separate FBA warehouses for each country in that Amazon region and an FBM warehouse.
-Therefore, you only need to connect one Amazon account per region to Inventory Planner.
+Once you connect your Amazon account to Inventory Planner, you will see an FBM warehouse, and separate FBA warehouses for each country in that Amazon region.
+Therefore you only need to connect a single Amazon account per region to Inventory Planner.

-For example here, with one Amazon US account connected, we see FBA CA, FBA US, FBA MX, and FBM NA created as a result automatically in Inventory Planner.
+For example, connecting one Amazon US account will result in warehouses for FBA CA, FBA US, FBA MX, and FBM NA being automatically created in Inventory Planner.

 Configure Inbound Shipments

-Future shipments will show this configuration in the 'From' column on the Purchase Orders & Transfers page.
+Future shipments will show the chosen source warehouse in the "From" column on the Stock Orders page.

-Prep warehouses and other warehouses used for receiving, prep, and bundling can be set up as an IP warehouse.
+Prep warehouses and other warehouses used for receiving and bundling can be set up as an IP warehouse.

 An IP warehouse is used when your store has inventory in a location that does not fulfill customer orders directly.
 This manual warehouse is used to transfer stock to other locations that do handle order fulfillment.